 We used to host a bunch of crappy websites.
 We've scaled back a bit, but hey, let us know if you need your crap hosted.
 We're also loaded with the latest dev environments and tools.
 We're experimenters too.
 And we like jokes.

-We share ideas about digital transformation, life, and community in our community chat.
-Come join us in #skylab on Freenode.
+We share ideas about plenty of technical, personal, and dumb but casual thoughts in our community chat.
+Come join us in #skylab on Libera.chat

 In 1997, four Portland, Oregon based tech-enthusiast friends (Chris, James, Ryan & Michael) fresh out of a technology magnet school got together and pooled their resources together and purchased a tiny 486 computer running Linux, starting out with 16MB of RAM and 170MB of disk space.
 It kept growing with friendly users, moved between Internet-connected dorm rooms, employer server rooms and hosting sites.

 Internet services at the time were expensive, so a co-operative made sense to provide low-cost services to the young userbase.

 Some of the original cohort graduated or moved away, but as the Internet became more popular, interest in our services (mail, web hosting, online community) and low-cost pricing kept us cash-neutral and successful.

 Mahlon and Ged did great work on architecting/sysadmin when we needed them and Zetan and Chuff were often called upon before we invested in official remote hands and hardware control.

 By the time the early 2010's rolled around, a new breed of cloud hosting platforms existed with a free tier for experimenters and test-users.
 Userbase in both Americas, Europe, Africa and Asia made life fun and interesting for a little while.

 However, overall usage decreased, zombie accounts got retired.
 Backing up personal user data became less important when everyone already had services and data in the global commercial cloud.
 Having a physical computer to host data stored elsewhere did not justify the cost for the remaining hardcore users still using the system.